 Walgreens is one of the few places left available to most people in the United States that will still develop film, especially 110 film, but how much they charge to develop 110 film may be difficult to find.

-Walgreens still develops 110 film and charges $14.99 (plux tax) to process either color or black & white 110 film and takes about 3 weeks.
+Walgreens still develops 110 film and charges $14.99 (plux tax) to process either color or black & white 110 film.
 The price includes film development, a set of 4 x 6 inch glossy prints, and a free CD of your digitally scanned negatives.
 However, Walgreens won’t return the film negatives back to you.

 Now that we know the overall price of developing 110 film at Walgreens and what it includes, keep reading for more specifics about cost and what to consider when getting your film processed.